madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 Some of the preliminary and preprocessing work was performed based on this [tutorial](https://medium.com/object-detection-using-tensorflow-and-coco-pre/object-detection-using-tensorflow-and-coco-pre-trained-models-5d8386019a8) at medium.com

 Important Notes:
 - Install Anconda for windows [Link](https://www.anaconda.com/distribution/).
 I did not use Anconda GUI for this project, but rather the most useful tool from Anconda installation was the use of "Conda Environments".
-Using "Conda Environments" I was able to
+Using "Conda Environments" it was easy to maintain different Tensor Flow versions and its associated dependencies.
+- The TensorFlow models repository's code (which contains the object detection API) is continuously updated by the developers.
+Sometimes they make changes that break functionality with old versions of TensorFlow.
+- In addtion, the older TensorFlow models repositories do not have all the latest object detection models (pre-trained classifiers with specific neural network architectures).
+- In this work, instead of using the latest Tensor Flow models, training was performed using Tensor Flow models based on [version 1.13](https://github.com/tensorflow/models/tree/r1.13.0).
+For a complete guide on Tensor Flow models based on various versions of Tensor Flow refer to this [work](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10).